Four senses of Scripture: Old and New Testaments

 Medieval allegory began as a Christian method for synthesizing the discrepancies between the Old Testament and the New Testament.
 While both testaments were studied and seen as equally divinely inspired by God, the Old Testament contained discontinuities for Christians—for example the Jewish kosher laws.
 The Old Testament was therefore seen in relation to how it would predict the events of the New Testament, in particular how the events of the Old Testament related to the events of Christ's life.
 The events of the Old Testament were seen as part of the story, with the events of Christ's life bringing these stories to a full conclusion.
 The technical name for seeing the New Testament in the Old is called typology.

 One example of typology is the story of Jonah and the whale from the Old Testament.
 Medieval allegorical interpretation of this story is that it prefigures Christ's burial, with the stomach of the whale as Christ's tomb.
 Jonah was eventually freed from the whale after three days, so did Christ rise from his tomb after three days.
-Thus, whenever one finds an allusion to Jonah in Medieval art or literature, it is usually an allegory for the burial and resurrection of Christ.
+Thus, allusions to Jonah in Medieval art and literature are usually an allegory for the burial and resurrection of Christ.

 Another common typological allegory is with the four major Old Testament prophets Isaiah, Jeremiah, Ezekiel, and Daniel.
 These four prophets prefigure the four Apostles Matthew, Mark, Luke, and John.
-There was no end to the number of analogies that commentators could find between stories of the Old Testament and the New.
+There were multiple analogies that commentators could find between stories of the Old Testament and the New.

 There also existed a tradition in the Middle Ages of mythography—the allegorical interpretation of pagan myths.
 Virgil's Aeneid and Ovid's Metamorphoses were standard textbooks throughout the Middle Ages, and each had a long tradition of allegorical interpretation.